Ayr, Nebraska

-Ayr is a village in Adams County, Nebraska, United States.
-The population was 94 at the 2010 census.
+Ayr is a village in Ayr and Zero townships Adams County, Nebraska, United States.
+The population was 83 at the 2020 census.
 It is part of the Hastings, Nebraska Micropolitan Statistical Area.

 History

 Ayr got its start in the year 1878, following construction of the railroad through the territory.
-It was named for Doctor Ayr, a railroad official.
+It was named for Doctor Ayr, a railroad official from Iowa.
 Ayr was incorporated as a village in 1883.